 Head north of the city to enjoy Santa Monica and its famous Pier.
 Santa Monica is very pedestrian-friendly and filled with family-friendly restaurants and a wide beach.
-The Pier stretches into the ocean and is home to a fun amusement park with all kinds of rides and attractions.
+The Pier stretches into the ocean and is home to a fun amusement park with all kinds of rides.
 It’s also a great place to watch the sunset.

 Another of the best activities to do in Los Angeles is going to the Hollywood Sign.
 This is an iconic sight in the city that you can see from below or from above.
 Spring is a great time to hike to see the sign, as the weather isn’t overly hot.

 Los Angeles is home to many museums as well.
 For art lovers, visits to the Getty and the Los Angels County Museum of Art are a must.
-Of course, south of the city in Anaheim and Orange County, home to several amusement parks, like Universal Studios Hollywood, Disneyland and Knott’s Berry Farm. ~ Dymphe Mensink, Dymabroad
+South of the city in Anaheim and Orange County, you’ll find several amusement parks.
+Universal Studios Hollywood, Disneyland and Knott’s Berry Farm are highlights. ~ Dymphe Mensink, Dymabroad

 When it comes to spring break, there is a reason why Miami, Florida, is as popular as it is.
 Miami has a vibrant cultural scene and some of the state’s most beautiful beaches can be found nearby, including famous South Beach.

-For those that like art and culture, the Wynwood neighbourhood is where you’ll find a diverse variety of street art on display.
-Spend a day or two in Miami discovering some of that vibrant street art, then follow it up with lunch and an afternoon exploring Little Havana.
+For those that like art and culture, head to the Wynwood neighbourhood.
+You’ll find a diverse variety of street art on display.
+Spend a day or two in Miami discovering some of that vibrant street art.
+Follow it up with lunch and an afternoon exploring Little Havana.

 The world’s best known Cuban neighbourhood outside of Cuba, Little Havana is a 15 to 20-minute drive from South Beach.
-Not only does this Miami neighbourhood have some great places where you can find Cuban cuisine (do try a ‘Cubano’ sandwich), the street vibes are fun and often filled with elders playing games in the shade.
+This Miami neighbourhood has some great places where you can find Cuban cuisine (do try a ‘Cubano’ sandwich).
+And the street vibes are fun and often filled with elders playing games in the shade.

-Given Miami’s cultural vibrancy and location near the Atlantic Ocean, restaurants specializing in fresh seafood, Latin and Cuban cuisine are everywhere in the city.
+Given Miami’s cultural vibrancy and location near the Atlantic Ocean, restaurants specialize in fresh seafood, and Latin and Cuban cuisine.
 Looking to spend more time in the region?
-Consider paying a visit to Key West, an archipelago that has beautiful islands and numerous historical attractions as well. ~ Lavina dSouza, Continent Hop
+Consider paying a visit to Key West.
+This archipelago has beautiful islands and numerous historical attractions as well. ~ Lavina dSouza, Continent Hop

 Myrtle Beach, South Carolina